 Overall, the launcher gives users a fresh, Android TV-like feel.
 You can definitely tell that the developers had an NVIDIA Shield someplace nearby when they were programming.

-The launcher is split in four sections: Videos, Music, Apps and Settings.
-There’s no “All Apps” button to quickly take you to your full app tray, but you are able to modify any of these four main categories to add more buttons to the list.
+The launcher is split into four sections: Videos, Music, Apps, and Settings.
+There’s no “All Apps” button to quickly take you to your full app tray, but you can modify any of these four main categories to add more buttons to the list.
 Unlike the Shield and Nexus Player, the buttons will not move according to how frequently you use them.

 Overall, the Matricom Experience Launcher is a welcome update and makes navigating quick and easy, even when you’re using the included IR remote.

 One of the later additions to the G-Box Q software is the ability to stream games from your PC to your G-Box Q.